UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 -   opening files
 -   reading from files
--   closing files.
+-   closing files

 In particular, you'll be able to:

--   Read data from a file into a list of strings.
+-   read data from a file into a list of strings
--   Get rid of extra new lines in that data (using the strip() method)
+-   get rid of extra new lines in that data (using the strip() method)
--   Split that data (if separated by spaces, or commas) into separate fields, combine those into a namedtuple object, and add that object to a list of namedtuples
+-   split that data (if separated by spaces, or commas) into separate fields, combine those into a namedtuple object, and add that object to a list of namedtuples
--   Work with the resulting list of namedtuples
+-   work with the resulting list of namedtuples
--   Write to a file using Python code
+-   write to a file using Python code
 -   read data from a file, convert it to HTML format, and write it to a file on the web

 This will also provide additional practice with the concepts of "index" vs. "value" when dealing with lists.

-Pair Programming is OPTIONAL for this lab ==
+Pair Programming is OPTIONAL for this lab.

 What you'll be doing
 --------------------